Umbrella Packages and Feature Availability

 - Collaboration—Apps that may store sensitive data in unreliable services or unsecured environments.

 - Games—Online and mobile games.
 While games are not notable for data exfiltration risks, some can be used as attractive ways to introduce malware.

 - Media—Apps that can contribute to productivity loss and are frequently managed as unwanted bandwidth consumers.

 - P2P—Peer to Peer torrents like apps and protocols.
 These apps can be used for data exfiltration.

-For a complete list of application categories, see Manage Application Categories.
+For a complete list of application categories, see Application Categories.

-These cards present apps that have been flagged based on their risk group.
-Risk groups differ from the regular set of application categories.
+These apps are flagged based on their risk group, different from the categories.

-This chart shows the total number of DNS requests of apps discovered in the past 30 days.
-Umbrella assigns a risk score to apps, based on a number of factors.
+The graph shows the total number of DNS requests for apps discovered in the past 30 days.
+Umbrella assigns a risk score to apps based on several factors.
 The DNS requests made by a high-risk app can be considered more problematic than the same number of requests made by an app with a lower risk score.

 a.
 Filter the graph by label and risk.